5 Bill Pay Services to Make Budgeting Easier

 Another popular option to pay bills is to set up auto payments directly through your service provider.

-You’ll give your service provider — like Netflix, your student loan servicer or the electric company — your bank information, debit card number or credit card number, and you’ll authorize them to pull money to cover your bill by the due date.
+You’ll give your service providers — like Netflix, your student loan servicer or the electric company — your bank information, debit card number or credit card number, and you’ll authorize them to pull money to cover your bill by the due date.

 Some service providers may even provide a discount to you if you enroll in their automatic bill pay services.

-However, it’s important to stay on top of your bills and not just set it and forget it.
+However, it’s important to stay on top of your bills and not just set auto pay and forget it.
 If your bill runs super high one month or you’re mistakenly charged extra fees, your service provider will pull that money from your account.
 If you don’t have enough funds in your account to cover it, you’ll overdraft.